-- Cut the bacon into lardons (large strips) and sautee in a pan until crisp.
-Remove from pan, and add the butter to any drippings left behind.
+- Cut the bacon into strips and sauté in a pan until crisp.
+Remove from pan to drain on paper towels.

-- Sautee the onion and garlic in the butter until golden.
-Add the flour and form a roux paste.
+- Add the flour and form a roux paste, stirring constantly.

-- Slowly, pour the milk in while you are stirring to avoid lumps.
+- Slowly, pour the milk in a little at a time while you continue stirring, to avoid lumps.

-- Heat the sauce over medium high heat until thickened.
+- Heat the sauce over medium high heat until smooth.

-- Add the potato cubes and gently mix and heat through.
+- Add the potato cubes and most of the bacon, then gently mix as the soup heats through.